Influenza Activity Surveillance 2020

 Proportion of tests positive for influenza

-Despite this increased focus on testing, the average weekly proportion of tests positive for influenza so far this year is only two per cent, ranging from 0 to 14 per cent.
-The percentage of positive tests peaked in week 2 at 14 per cent and week 5 at 13 per cent before gradually declining to 0 per cent.
-There have been no positive PCR tests in Tasmania since March 29 (week 13).
+The average weekly proportion of tests positive for influenza so far this year is only two per cent, ranging from zero to 14 per cent.
+The percentage of positive tests peaked in week 2 at 14 per cent and week 5 at 13 per cent before gradually declining to zero per cent in week 14.
+There have been no PCR tests positive for influenza in Tasmania since March 29 (week 13).

 For more information: Communicable Diseases Prevention – FluTAS